zeroc-ice/ice/cs/demo/Ice/sl/bidir/README.txt

    > <Ice installation directory>\bin\policyserver 127.0.0.1 clientaccesspolicy.xml

-4) In Visual Studio, open the `bidir.Web' project.
-Open the properties using "Project -> bidir.Web Properties".
-Under the Web tab choose "Specific Page" as the "Start Action" and bidirTestPage.html as the page.

-5) Start the Silverlight client using the "Debug > Start new instance" command.
+4) Start the Silverlight client using the "Debug > Start new instance" command.